Student Ambassador Angie Haney

 High school students can earn college credit before even graduating high school.
 With the many dual credit options available to students across the state, some students even graduate with an associate degree at the same time they walk across their high school graduation stage.

-high school students earned about $31 million worth of dual credits in 2019-20
+high school students earned more than $36 million worth of dual credits in 2022-23

 dual credits were earned